-The response to infestation by newly introduced AIS may include quarantine, chemical treatment, and/or manual removal.
+The response to infestation by newly introduced AIS may include isolation, chemical treatment, and/or manual removal.
 Chemical treatment is often the most effective action.
-However, when chemical treatment is not permitted by MnDNR, small infestations of less than 2 acres will be managed by manual removal whenever feasible.
+However, when chemical treatment is not permitted by MnDNR, small infestations of up to 2,500 square feet will be managed by manual removal whenever feasible.
 In the future, additional options for treatment/removal may become available.
 The intent of this AIS rapid response plan is that the most effective available treatment/removal method would be used to rapidly respond to newly introduced AIS.